Blood Collection Tubes: Color Coding, Order of Draw, and the Errors Wrong Tubes Cause

 - Stopper lubricant: Lubricants like silicone oils, glycerol, and fluids are applied in the stopper.
 These lubricants help in easy removal and insertion of stopper.

-- Tube surfactant: Tube surfactant should chosen wisely as these might interfere with antibodies and disrupt the reactions required.
+- Tube surfactant: Tube surfactant should be chosen wisely as these might interfere with antibodies and disrupt the reactions required.
 The surfactant helps reducing non-specific adsorption, improve blood flow, and preventing absorbing of proteins, RBCs, and platelets to the tube wall.

 Additional components